Local Tips · Updated 2025

 I grew up here.
 I drive tourists around Gran Canaria every day.
 And the single biggest mistake I see cruise passengers make is spending their entire port stop in Las Palmas city when the island's most extraordinary sights are 40–60 minutes away by car.

-Here is my honest, local guide to making the most of your time — whether you have 4 hours or 10.
+Here is my honest, local take on making the most of your time — whether you have 4 hours or 10.

 Must-See in Las Palmas